CharlieCulp/ConfigFiles/README.md

 # Assortment of configuration files

-These are mainly dot files from my main Linux server.
+These are mainly dot files from my home Linux server and Linux laptop.